CodeWithGamez/website/CodeWithGamez/content/_index.md

   - Changed correct links for chapter 1
   - Half of chapter 1 repl.its done
   - Gifs added to chapter 1
+  - Figured how to add logo pic from github not from withen project

 + **8/12/20**
   - Added type casting lesson to chapter 1
-  - Making gifs for chapter 1
+  - Making gifs for chapter 1 with giphy

 + **8/11/20**
   - Using KeyPress OSD to record keypress